kripticni/Assembly/projects/binary_bomb/solve.md

 To improve my writeup skills and note-taking I'll be writing down the steps I take here.

+## _start

+As I want to learn the most at actual debugging,
+and reverse engineering, I'll be using the ghidra kit
+and also stripping the binary for increased difficulty.

 ## Reconnaissance

-Firstly, it is said that if you want to do the challenge on expert mode, the binary should be stripped.
-As I want to learn the most from this exercise
-I will also be stripping the binary.
+Firstly, we'll strip our binary for added difficulty.

 ```bash
 $ strip bomb